 [1] Very often, evaluations of QRTs focus on long-term achievements, such reductions in overdose death rates.
 These are important, but they are hard to control, and they can be impacted by other factors.
 To really understand the work, we also need to look at some of the more immediate outcomes that are in the QRTs’ control – things like response times, engagement rates, and successful referrals.

+[2] QRTs are embedded within complex and changing environments.
+Their implementation strategies must be developed in a way that can remain flexible.
+[3] To understand what makes a QRT work (not just whether they work) it is important to integrate implementation measures in early evaluation of programs.
 [4] Due to the fact that QRTs are different from community-to community, it’s important to understand certain elements of a QRT when considering its outcomes – things like team composition, funding sources, referral sources, and community resources can impact a team’s performance.
 Ultimately, this will help us build an evidence-based model and ensure that the work keeps going when there is turnover.
+[5] Along with standardized procedures and protocols, decisions and changes in implementation should be tracked to understand whether a change in data is directly related to an operational change.

-To watch the full webinar, Evaluating the Implementation and Impact of QRTs in Our Communities, click here
+To watch the full webinar, Evaluating the Implementation and Impact of QRTs in Our Communities, click here.

 Webinar Panelists:

-• Valerie Marshall, External evaluator for Michigan DHHS, Western Michigan University Evaluation Center
+- Valerie Marshall, External evaluator for Michigan DHHS, Western Michigan University Evaluation Center

-• Jan Fields, PhD, Program Evaluator, Michigan Overdose Data to Action (MODA) Program, MDHHS, Division of Chronic Disease & Injury Control
+- Jan Fields, PhD, Program Evaluator, Michigan Overdose Data to Action (MODA) Program, MDHHS, Division of Chronic Disease & Injury Control

-• Kimberly Sperber, PhD, Director, Center for Health and Human Services Research, Talbert House, Cincinnati OH
+- Kimberly Sperber, PhD, Director, Center for Health and Human Services Research, Talbert House, Cincinnati OH

-• Sarah Manchak, PhD, Associate Professor, School of Criminal Justice, University of Cincinnati
+- Sarah Manchak, PhD, Associate Professor, School of Criminal Justice, University of Cincinnati

-• Kelly Gurka, PhD Overdose Data to Action Evaluation Team Lead, West Virginia Department of Health and Human Resources, Assistant Professor of Epidemiology at the University of Florida
+- Kelly Gurka, PhD Overdose Data to Action Evaluation Team Lead, West Virginia Department of Health and Human Resources, Assistant Professor of Epidemiology at the University of Florida